TriRank Data

 Why doesn't this benchmark name or rank the brands?+

 By design.
 The purpose is to show how AI recommendation behaves as a mechanism — citation rates, the alternatives gap, category differences and dominant sources — not to score individual companies.
-Only aggregate, anonymous numbers are published, and source hosts are shown only when they appear across many different brands.
+Only aggregate, anonymous numbers are published here, and source hosts are shown only when they appear across many different brands.
+We never share one brand's result with anyone else — but if it is your brand, you can ask us for your own row.

 Can I check my own brand's AI visibility?+